risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 application deployment updates
    kubernetes allows to update an application with no service disruption / downtime

-   to be able to capture updates changes it is possible to slow done the deployment by configuring deployment minReadySeconds attribute
+   to be able to capture updates changes it is possible to slow down the deployment by configuring deployment minReadySeconds attribute

    ``kubectl patch deployment kubeserve -p '{"spec": {"minReadySeconds": 10}}'``